-If for example, we would like to know how many people are suffering from heart disease in a particular area, a histogram is very useful.
+If for example we would like to know how many people are suffering from heart disease in a particular area, histogram is very useful.
 It will not only give us the count for the age range we are looking but it also helps us to have a comparative study of the count of people for a similar age interval across our population.

 - let’s first plot a 1D scatter plot for the three species using the feature petal length.
 In a 1D scatter plot below, we can see the endpoints of our feature but it does not tell us how many data points we have in each interval thereby giving us incomplete information.
 However, it gives us the endpoints.

-- Now histogram helps us to improvise on these endpoints.
+2. Now the histogram helps us to improvise on these endpoints.
 Let’s take Setosa species from our figure above.
 Here we have our start and end points as 1 and 2 respectively.
-We will divide these intervals into 5 parts such that we have 1)0 to 1.2, 2) 1.2 to 1.4, 3) 1.4 to 1.6, 4) 1.6 to 1.8 and 5) 1.8 to 2.0 and plot these in the x-axis
+We will divide these intervals into 5 parts such that we have 1) 1.0 to 1.2, 2) 1.2 to 1.4, 3) 1.4 to 1.6, 4) 1.6 to 1.8 and 5) 1.8 to 2.0 and plot these in the

-- The end result of this exercise as seen above would be a histogram.
+4. The end result of this exercise as seen above would be a histogram.

-- Variable of feature interval in the x-axis
+- Variable of feature interval in

 - Count or number of times these features exist in our dataset in

-- Where is the data highly concentrated
+- Where is the data highly concentrated?

-- How is the data distributed and so on
+- How is the data distributed and so on?

 - Change the size of the bins

 - Building a cumulative histogram.
 Here each bar is computed where each bin gives the counts in that bin plus all bins for smaller values.
 The last bin gives the total number of

-differenttype of bar visualization in matplotlib and seaborn such as the default bar, barstacked, step and stepfilled
+differenttype of bar visualization in matplotlib such as the default bar, barstacked, step and stepfilled

 Here, we can see all the three species of the Iris flower and how the histogram is helping us to understand that the petal length of Setosa is clearly smaller than Versicolor and Virginica.
 Similarly, you can try looking at the other features of the Iris flower features and check whether we can follow a trend or you can check it out in my ipython notebook.